Key Breed Facts

 Because there are not that many breeders in the UK, anyone wishing to share their home with an Entlebucher Mountain Dog would need to register their interest with a breeder and be put on a waiting list with the good news being that the wait would be well worth it because these lovely dogs boast such charming and loyal natures.

 Height at the withers: Males 44 - 50 cm, Females 42 - 48 cm

 Average weight: Males 25.5 - 30.0 kg, Females 25.5 - 30.0 kg

 Hindquarters are strong with dogs having a long, broad and gently sloping croup and nicely developed first and second thighs.
 Back legs are powerful and strong with dogs having compact, round feet with well arched toes and nice thick pads.
-Tails are set high and they can be naturally bobbed.
+Tails are set high and have a white tip, although some dogs can have naturally bobbed tails.
 When the tail is long, the Entlebucher carries it down when at rest but higher when on the move.

 When it comes to their coat, the Entlebucher Mountain Dog boasts having a double coat that consists of short, tight, harsh and glossy outer coat and a dense undercoat.
 The hair on a dog's withers and along their backs can be slightly wavy.
 The accepted breed colour is as follows:

 It is worth noting that the accepted breed colours for Kennel Club registration can differ from those set out in the breed standard which are as follows: